nephio-project/catalog/workloads/examples/network-function-with-subpackages/README.md

 This is an example demo pacakge with two levels of subpackages, with the main package and all its subpackages deploying separate deployments of nginx

-The package has teh following structure:
+The package has the following structure:

 ```
 main--+--sub1--+--sub1sub1